FabianoBrancher/backend-Meetapp/README.md

 If you don't want to install those databases, you can use docker instead.

 ### Docker config
-If you already installed docker and you're using Linux, just type in the terminal command line, the following:
+If you already have docker installed and you're using Linux, just type in the terminal command line the following:

 ```docker run --name meetappdb -e POSTGRES_USER="docker" -e POSTGRES_PASSWORD="docker" -p 5432:5432 -d -t postgres```